ArgonDesign/gumpifier/README.md

 1. `python TF_server.py`

+If the port TF_server.py attempts to use is in use, you can change it in `portConfig.txt`.

 ### Set the http server going

 1. In a different console window: `cd` into the repo and activate the venv